chen0031/neo4j-custom-ui/README.md

 ### Requirements

-This Repository has been comiled in Ubuntu Linux 14.04 and will require Linux or Unix system.
+This Repository has been compiled in Ubuntu Linux 14.04 and will require Linux or Unix system.
 The neo4j-browser can not be compiled in Windows enviroments.

 This Repository will require Java 1.7 and Apache Maven 3.0.5.
 The neo4j-browser will also require Node.js and npm to be installed locally.

-### Build and Inatall
+### Build and Install

 There is several ways to build and install Neo4j from this repository.